LawrenceHua/The-Netwrk-Google-Chrome-Extension/README.md

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is proprietary software owned by Lawrence Hua.
+All rights reserved.
+See the [LICENSE](LICENSE) file for details.

+For permission requests or commercial use, contact: lawrencehua2@gmail.com

 ## 📞 Support